web3os-org/kernel/README.md

 ---

-The `wpm` command can be used to manage installed packages.
+The `3pm` command can be used to manage installed packages.
 Installing a package adds an entry to `/config/packages` and all packages in this file are loaded on startup.

 Packages are generally ES Modules, located at a url that contains a `package.json`.

-You can attempt to install any package from npm using a CDN such as [unpkg](https://unpkg.com) (this is the default wpm registry).
+You can attempt to install any package from npm using a CDN such as [unpkg](https://unpkg.com) (this is the default 3pm registry).

-This means that during development, you can serve up your app locally, with Live Server for example, and `wpm install http://localhost:5500`.
+This means that during development, you can serve up your app locally, with Live Server for example, and `3pm install http://localhost:5500`.

 You may also just use the `import` command to directly import an ES module from a URL.
 Or bypass all of this and use your own technique!